zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

   publisher={IEEE}
 }

+This paper provides a model to investigate information spread over cyber-social network of agents.
+The cyber-social network considered here comprises individuals and information sources.
+Each individual holds an opinion represented by a scalar that evolves over time.
+The information sources are stubborn, in the sense that their opinions are time-invariant.
+Individuals receive the opinions of information sources that are closer to their belief, confirmation bias is explicitly incorporated into the model.
+The proposed dynamics of cyber-social networks is adopted from DeGroot-Friedkin model, where an individual's opinion update mechanism is a convex combination of her innate opinion, her neighbors' opinions at the previous time step (obtained from the social network), and the opinions passed along by information sources from cyber layer which she follows.

 @inproceedings{aslay2018maximizing,
   title={Maximizing the diversity of exposure in a social network}, author={Aslay, Cigdem and Matakos, Antonis and Galbrun, Esther and Gionis, Aristides},